-The key points regarding resubmissions and the differences between QCF and RQF HNs have been summarised in the following table, with further guidance on the rules and procedure for each framework detailed below.
+The key points regarding resubmissions on RQF HNs have been summarised in the following table, with further guidance on the rules and procedure detailed below.

-QCF RQF Only one opportunity for resubmission will be permitted (new assignment).
-One resubmission is allowed if a student does not achieve a pass on first submission (same assignment).
-Resubmissions must not be capped at Pass, although if a student who submitted their work late is offered a resubmission, this is capped at pass.
+RQF One resubmission is allowed if a student does not achieve a pass on first submission (same assignment).
 The reassessment opportunity will be capped at Pass for that unit.
-A student may request or be offered a resubmission if they have not met all of the criteria (Pass, Merit or Distinction) available in an assignment.
 A student will not be entitled to be reassessed in any component for which a Pass or higher has already been awarded.

 Please note that the rules and procedures regarding resubmissions in this guide must be adhered to at all times.
 Contravention of HN resubmission rules will result in the programme's status being to set to Certification Pending - Centre Action Required due to incorrect assessment decisions being made.
-For example, if the External Examiner (EE) identifies that an RQF student has been offered a resubmission after achieving a Pass and has subsequently been awarded a Merit, thus contravening HN (RQF) resubmission rules, certification for the relevant programme would be set to Certification Pending - Centre Action Required until the centre 'rolls back' the grade to Pass.
+For example, if the External Examiner (EE) identifies that an RQF student has been offered a resubmission after achieving a Pass and has subsequently been awarded a Merit, thus contravening HN resubmission rules, certification for the relevant programme would be set to Certification Pending - Centre Action Required until the centre 'rolls back' the grade to Pass.